1891 Waterford City by-election

 The 1891 Waterford City by-election was a parliamentary by-election held for the United Kingdom House of Commons constituency of Waterford City on 23 December 1891.
 It arose as a result of the death of the sitting member, Richard Power of the Irish Parliamentary Party.

 Background

 The by-election arose in a period when the Irish Parliamentary Party was still suffering the effects of the split that arose after a majority of its MPs objected to the continued leadership of Charles Stewart Parnell.
 The anti-Parnellite group had won a series of by-elections against Parnellite candidates, and even though Parnell himself had died the bitter feelings that had arisen meant no reunion of the factions was in prospect.
-Richard Power had been one of the supporters of Parnell, and when John Redmond, the leading member of the Parnellite group, failed to win the leader's former seat in Cork City, having resigned his own North Wexford seat to do run in the resulting by-election, the Waterford City constituency was a natural choice for a return to Parliament.
+Richard Power had been one of the supporters of Parnell, and when John Redmond, the leading member of the Parnellite group, failed to win the leader's former seat in Cork City, having resigned his own North Wexford seat to run in the resulting by-election, the Waterford City constituency was a natural choice for a return to Parliament.
 In municipal elections held the previous month in the city, Parnellites won all four contested seats.